-After a brief rest stop in Packwood, where the food is best forgotten, I headed up Cayuse and Chinook Passes was enchanting in the moonlight.
-Mount Rainier gleaming in the moonlight, and for almost two hours of climbing, I did not see a car.
+After a brief rest stop in Packwood, where the food is best forgotten, I headed up Cayuse Pass, then Chinook Pass.
+Mount Rainier was gleaming in the moonlight, and for almost two hours of climbing, I did not see a single car.
 Even though it was warm for an October night, I wore every bit of clothing I brought for the descent from Chinook Pass: wool shorts, Windstopper leg warmers, wool tights, wool socks, booties, two long-sleeve wool jerseys, rain jacket, fleece gloves, shell overmitts, skull cap and helmet.
 Tonight, the long descent offered views of the valley below and of the rocky slopes in the silvery light.

 My small digital camera could capture only the moon, which is why you don’t also see Mount Rainier in the picture above.
 I understood why Ansel Adams kept coming back to the western mountain ranges in the moonlight… It’s magical, especially on a warm night like this one.

 When I finally did feel sleepy, I stopped in Cliffdell, removed my helmet and lay down on the porch of a shop for a short nap.
 I fell asleep immediately.
 I woke up because I was getting cold.
 I checked my watch: Only 9 minutes had passed, but I was ready to go.